formester/formester-site/content/blog/contact-form-design-tips-best-practices-and-examples.md

 ### 10. Whitespace & Visual Feedback﻿

-Use ample whitespace to create a clean and organized form layout.
+Use ample whitespace to create a clean and organised form layout.
 Proper spacing between fields and sections enhances readability and user experience.
 Display visual feedback when users interact with the form, such as highlighting the selected field or showing a checkmark after successful submission.

 ## Common Mistakes to Avoid with Contact Forms ﻿